58 degrees, some sun at dawn but became overcast.

 Lovely day.
 Monarch butterflies fluttering around the milkweed in full bloom.

 Richard A. Osgood married Shirley A. Trimboli in Westfield, Dec.
 19, 1964.
-Hung Brian Roche's wonderful little painting of a lighthouse from the Church of the Acres sale in my bedroom over the sunburst mirror.
+I hung Brian Roche's wonderful little painting of a lighthouse from the Church of the Acres sale in my bedroom over the sunburst mirror.
 Father always wanted to paint the garage barn red.
 Father had a special sense of humor.

 Went to the Atrium Assisted Living Center's Strawberry Fest and Open House in Agawam.
 On my way over I saw that the tents are still camped at St. Michael's.
 In the parking lot of The Atrium I saw a bumpersticker, "This Car Stops for All Tag Sales."
 I always park on the edge of things and walk in.
 The spacious lawn in front of the The Atrium had a tent over part of it and The Irish Parish Band was playing.
 Girls with trays were serving strawberry cookies, strawberries dipped in chocolate, strawberry chiffon pie and strawberry shortcake.
 To wash it all down they had strawberry soda and strawberry smoothies.